jimshawx/jammy/ReadMe.md

 The C# 68000 is slightly faster than the C Musashi one, not because I have made any specific efforts to optimise it, but I think mostly because thunking out of C# into C and back again isn't particularly fast.
 In an effort to fix this, I have ported Musashi to C#, and it is significantly faster now.

-The C Musashi 68030 option supports the 68881 and MMU instructions.
-There didn't seem any real need to add a 68040 or 68060 option because of this.
+The C and C# Musashi 68030/040 options support the 68881 and MMU instructions.

 The audio is pretty good, if you run with it switched on it will lock the emulation performance down so the sample rate is exact.
 With it switched off, everything is still emulated but there's no sound output.
 If the emulation is too slow, the audio will be choppy.
 There's some high-frequency hiss I'd like to get rid of.